 The Center for Environmental Studies and affiliated units include a diverse faculty with interests in both the social and natural sciences (and integration of the two).
 Many have strong links to policy and practice in the region and beyond.
 Current and prospective students are encouraged to contact faculty with whom they are interested in working to learn more.

 Undergraduates, there are many opportunities to gain summer (and term-time) research experience, and funding to support that engagement.
-To be competitive for fellowships, start meeting with faculty and developing your project in the fall semester, to prep for the following summer (click here for more tips – link this text w/ the PDF from HL).
+To be competitive for fellowships, start meeting with faculty and developing your project in the fall semester.

 Key environmental fellowships funded through Brown include: